Gran Hermano (Spanish TV series) season 14: Kristian nomination

-On Day 109, Sonia asked a wish to Gran Hache, to had a dinner with Kristian in the secret room.
-To that happen she will have to cut Kristian's hair.
-If Kristian refuse to cut it, or if Sonia refuse to cut is hair, Kristian will be automatically nominated.
-Sonia was starting cutting his hair, when Kristian refuse to cut it, so he is automatically nominated.
+On Day 109, Sonia asked a wish to Gran Hache, to have a dinner with Kristian in the secret room.
+For that to happen she will have to cut Kristian's hair.
+If Kristian refuses to cut it, or if Sonia refuses to cut is hair, Kristian will be automatically nominated.
+Sonia was starting cutting his hair, when Kristian refused to cut it, so he is automatically nominated.